ChrisCoastal/portfolio/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Thanks for looking at my portfolio.
-This site has been a great learning experience and pleasure to build.
-Feel free to leave a star if you've dropped by or say 'hey!' at hello@chriscoastal.com. 🙏🌊
+Thanks for taking a look at my portfolio.
+This site has been fun to build and showcases some of what I'm currently enjoying creating with.
+Please leave a star if you've dropped by or say 'hey!' at hello@chriscoastal.com. 🙏🌊

-Sincerely,
-Chris

 <p align="right">(<a href="#top">back to top</a>)</p>